Dr Alexander Greenberg

 Biography

 Alexander joined the Surrey Law School in 2025 as a Lecturer in Law.
-He has previously had positions at Southampton, UCL, Birkbeck, Oxford, Cambridge, and Gothenburg.
+He has previously held positions at Southampton, UCL, Birkbeck, Oxford, Cambridge, and Gothenburg.
 His research background was in philosophy, but he became interested in the law (especially criminal law) at a postdoctoral stage.
 He has a PhD and MPhil from Cambridge, a BA from UCL, and a GDL from Oxford Brookes.

 His work has been published in The Cambridge Law Journal, Criminal Law and Philosophy, The Philosophical Quarterly, European Journal of Philosophy, Philosophy, Pacific Philosophical Quarterly, and Synthese.